Crypto-TII/TLS1.3/src/arduino/README.md

 This program (a) locks the board, and (b) generates a self-signed X.509 certificate, with an associated private key hidden in Slot 0.
 Copy the self-signed certificate and place it into tls_client_cert.cpp where indicated.

-Note that the ECC608A chip does a lot of the heavy crypto lifting, especially if the secp256r1 curve is used for certificate signatures.
+Note that the ECC608A chip does a lot of the heavy crypto lifting, especially if the secp256r1 curve is used for certificate signature verification.

 The key exchange secret is generated in Slot 1.
 Slot 9 is used for the HMAC calculation.
 See the ECC608A documentation for more detail.

-# Building the client application on an Arduino board.
+# Building the client application on the Arduino Nano RP2040 board.

 1. Create working directory directory with name tiitls
 2. Copy in all from the cpp directory of https://github.com/miracl/core